Larry Selinker’s interlanguage

 Mr. Selinker would say Eduardo must be holding on to another, third or interlanguage, which is only in Eduardo’s head.

-Regardless of origin and gender, people have primary languages, rather than first or second.
+Insight from experience: regardless of origin and gender, people have primary languages, rather than first or second.

 My primary language for linguistics is American English.
 I need a dictionary to translate my own works to Polish, though I was born and grew up in Poland; both my parents spoke Polish, and I went to Polish schools.
 Only my study of English was not in Polish.